A young, standalone birch tree overlooks the Finnish uplands and a lookout tower in the distance.

 June 13, 2022

-Howdy Hunters,
+Howdy Hunters!

-The generic PR response of ‘there are many reasons and considerations when determining what reserve location we choose’ is very likely not what you want to hear, despite how true it may be.
-With that said, let’s see if we can dig a little deeper into the specifics of choosing Finland and how we got there.
+The generic response to this question is something like: ‘There are many reasons and considerations when determining what reserve location we choose’.
+That’s very likely not what you want to hear, and despite how true it may be!

 No hat-trick this time

-“Yay, not another North American map!”.
-It’s true, we lean heavily on North American locations.
-Our two most recent reserves are located there.
-We are conscious of this, so when it became time to look at candidates for a ‘bird-focused’ reserve that would make use of the highly requested waterfowl rework, we immediately scratched all such candidates from the list despite their ideal regions.
+When the time came to look at candidates for a ‘bird-focused’ reserve that would make use of the highly requested waterfowl rework, we immediately scratched all such candidates from the list, despite their ideal regions.

 Near and dear to the team